SArmandi/tsds/Course-preparation.md

 - Data structuring with `pandas` e.g. input/output, basic arithmetic operations, using groupby and joining datasets.
 A great short overview can be found in Greg Reda's three part intro [here](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/).
 - Plotting with `seaborn` using explorative plots, e.g. distplot, barplot, regplot, pairplot.
 It may also be relevant to look at the background plotting framework `matplotlib`.
 - Using `scikit-learn` to apply and evaluate basic machine learning methods e.g. lasso, random forest with cross-validation.

-If you have time we encourage investigating `numpy` which is how Python works with matrices.
+- If you have time we encourage investigating `numpy` which is how Python works with matrices.

 For more info on these packages check out their GitHub repo's and have a look at the documentation.

+A good sanity check is that you are able to finish the following exercises with little effort:
+- basic Python and Jupyter ([exercises](https://github.com/abjer/tsds/blob/master/Training_notebook.ipynb), [solutions](https://www.dropbox.com/s/cmfs4s9m5ybv8pw/Training_notebook-solutions.ipynb?dl=1))
+- the in-class pandas exercise from the summer course ([exercises](https://abjer.github.io/sds/slides/in_class_exercise.ipynb); [solutions](https://abjer.github.io/sds/slides/data_structuring.pdf))